lsloan/unizin-hackathon-2021-02/jupyter-data-marts/README.md

 ### Using a virtual environment as a kernel

-If you are using Jupyter locally on your machine, you can manage the needed dependencies by creating a kernel based o a virtual environment.
+If you are using Jupyter locally on your machine, you can manage the needed dependencies by creating a kernel based on a virtual environment.
 To create a kernel, do the following:

 1) Create a virtual environment, and activate it.